 Thus, if C = 10° C, the Kelvin temperature would be 283 K.

 Temperature is designated as a multiple of a unit of temperature.
-The United States uses the Fahrenheit system of temperature units.
+There are three major temperature scales used, The United States uses the Fahrenheit system of temperature units.
 The metric unit of temperature is Celsius, which is used throughout most of the world.
 A scientific unit is the Kelvin, used in many heat-related calculations.

 Maintain your integrity